A Witch's Love at the End of the World

 A Witch's Love at the End of the World (世界の終わりと魔女の恋, Sekai no Owari to Majo no Koi) is a Japanese yuri manga written and illustrated by Kujira.
 It was serialized in Kadokawa Corporation's Comic It web magazine from October 2018 to 2020.
 It was collected into three tankōbon volumes.

 Plot

 Alice, a magical prodigy, attends a secret school for witches.
-Her mysterious academy trains young witches with the aim to use their magic against those who used witched only as tools.
+Her mysterious academy trains young witches with the aim to use their magic against those who used witches only as tools.
 Alice has lived her life by this goal but soon finds there may be more outside the academy's rule when Mari, a magic-less human, enters the school.

 Publication

-Written and illustrated by Kujira, A Witch's Love at the End of the World was serialized in Kadokawa Corporation's Comic It manga magazine from October 25, 2018 to 2020.
+Written and illustrated by Kujira, A Witch's Love at the End of the World was serialized in Kadokawa Corporation's Comic It manga magazine from October 25, 2018, to 2020.
 It is licensed for an English-language release by Yen Press.